zulip/puppet-zulip/README.md

     path.

-3. Update the `sid`, `token`, `to` (the number you want to send to), `from` (one of your Twilio numbers) variables in the file `twilio.yaml` and the copy to `/etc/puppet/`.
+3. Update the `sid`, `token`, `to` (the number you want to send to), `from` (one of your Twilio numbers) variables in the file `twilio.yaml` and then copy the file to `/etc/puppet/`.

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`